NansPellicari/UE4-TPL-CppWithTestEnv/README.md

 ## 6. Other scripts

-A bunch of scripts can be used to helps you during your development session:
+A bunch of scripts can be used to help you during your development session:

 | Script                       | Usage                                                                                                                                                                                                                  |
 | :--------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |